Open-Wide/owsi-nuxeo-commons/README.md

 ## Introduction

-This repository provides various reusable resources for your Nuxeo projects.
+This repository provides various tools and features for your Nuxeo projects.
 Most of them have been extracted from actual client projects.

 **Core**